 Mr. Eldredge also has extensive litigation experience.
 During his career, Mr. Eldredge has consistently obtained favorable outcomes for his clients, whether by jury verdict, dismissal order, summary judgment or otherwise.

-For example, Mr. Eldredge recently obtained the dismissal of a plaintiff's $10 million personal injury claim against his client related to a near fatal oil field accident.
+For example, Mr. Eldredge previously obtained the dismissal of a plaintiff’s $10 million personal injury claim against his client related to a near fatal oil field accident.
 The dismissal was imposed as a sanction based upon the plaintiff’s deposition perjury when the plaintiff repeatedly failed to disclose that a critical piece of safety equipment was not actually installed until after the accident had already occurred.
 Mr. Eldredge later discovered that perjury and his work was critical to the successful prosecution of the related sanctions motion.
-Mr. Eldredge also represented the prevailing parties in a computer spoliation case involving wiping software recently decided by the Oklahoma Supreme Court, which is currently the only published Oklahoma state court decision that relates to computer spoliation issues.
+Mr. Eldredge also represented the prevailing parties in a computer spoliation case involving wiping software decided by the Oklahoma Supreme Court, which is currently the only published Oklahoma state court decision that relates to computer spoliation issues.
 See Barnett v.
 Simmons, 197 P.3d 12 (Okla.
 2008).
-After remand, the district court ultimately granted the sanctions motion filed by Mr. Eldredge's clients, and in connection therewith entered an order that, among other things, bars the plaintiff from pursuing his underlying claims against Mr. Eldredge's clients.
+After remand, the district court ultimately granted the sanctions motion filed by Mr. Eldredge’s clients, and in connection therewith entered an order that, among other things, barred the plaintiff from pursuing his underlying claims against Mr. Eldredge’s clients.

 Mr. Eldredge is admitted to practice before the United States District Court for the Northern, Eastern and Western Districts of Oklahoma, and the Tenth Circuit Court of Appeals.